 The vulnerability as described in ISO/IEC 24772-1 subclause 6.35 is mitigated in Python since the depth of the recursion is limited.
 Recursion is supported in Python and is, by default, limited to a depth of 1,000, which can be overridden using the setrecursionlimit function.
 If the limit is set high enough, a runaway recursion could exhaust all memory resources leading to a denial of service.

 6.35.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance of ISO/IEC 24772-1 subclause 6.35.5.

-Adjust the maximum recursion depth to an appropriate value as needed.
+Use evidence when adjusting the maximum recursion depth to a larger value than the default

 6.36 Ignored error status and unhandled exceptions [OYB]